Daniel Mark Epstein: 1990s

 While much of Epstein's best poetry was published in the 1980s and 1990s (Spirits, The Boy in the Well) his poetry has been eclipsed by the success of the biographies of Sister Aimee, Nat King Cole, and Edna St. Vincent Millay.
-Epstein was welcomed as a sympathetic and fair biographer, with an instinct for the fine detail and historical milieu; his biographies are considered in some cases definitive, but in all cases important contributions to American studies.
+Epstein was welcomed as a sympathetic and fair biographer, with an instinct for the fine detail and historical milieu; his biography of Millay was praised as "less catty, more adoring, more literary and generous" than another biographer's."
 Critics sometimes challenge the biographer's premises.
 Eric Foner, in The Washington Post, praised Lincoln and Whitman for its "revealing character study of Whitman and a penetrating analysis of his wartime poetry," but questioned the poet's influence on Lincoln's prose.
-All of these books were reviewed in the major media—the Nat King Cole biography on the cover of The New York Times Book Review section—and have remained in print through multiple editions.
-During this decade, as in the 1980s, Epstein contributed a number of book reviews to The New York Times, The Wall Street Journal, The Philadelphia Inquirer, and other newspapers.
+These books were all reviewed in the major media—the Nat King Cole biography on the cover of The New York Times Book Review—and have remained in print through multiple editions.
+During this decade, as in the 1980s, Epstein contributed book reviews to The New York Times, The Wall Street Journal, The Philadelphia Inquirer, and other newspapers.
 He also published translations of Plautus's Trinummus from the Latin, and Euripides' The Bacchae from the Greek.

 2000–2010

 Most of this period was devoted to the writing of a trilogy of books about Abraham Lincoln.
-Lincoln and Whitman (2004), a dual biography of the poet and the president was praised by The New Yorker and The Wall Street Journal for its "natural sense of detail and period" and its "passionate vividness."
-The Lincolns: Portrait of a Marriage (2008) was named one of the ten best books of the year by the Chicago Sun Times and The Wall Street Journal, whose reviewer remarked it "may be the best Lincoln book in a generation."
+Lincoln and Whitman (2004), about the president and the poet, was praised by The New Yorker and The Wall Street Journal for its "natural sense of detail and period" and its "passionate vividness," although Eric Foner in The Washington Post wrote, "The book's treatment of its two protagonists' lives is too episodic to qualify as dual biography," and The Lincolns: Portrait of a Marriage (2008) was named one of the ten best books of the year by the Chicago Sun Times and The Wall Street Journal, whose reviewer remarked it "may be the best Lincoln book in a generation."
 Epstein's short book on Lincoln's private secretaries, Lincoln's Men, was published the following year.